Read your latest personalised notifications

 CRT is a potent adjunct therapy to heart failure medication, which reduces mortality and morbidity in patients with heart failure with electrical dyssynchrony (1, 2).
 CRT receives strong recommendations for treatment and levels of evidence in current guidelines (3,4).
 In spite of these recommendations and the expanding indications for CRT to include patients in NYHA II heart failure, the increase in the rate of CRT has been modest across Europe.

 The CRT Survey II, a joint initiative of EHRA and HFA, is progressing well.
-Investigators in 42 countries have entered >4,500 patients.
-We will continue until we have 10,000 patients.
+Investigators have entered >4,500 patients.
+We will continue until we have more than 11,000 patients.

 There are large regional and national differences as reported in the results from the 2013 EHRA White Book (5).
 There are numerous explanations for this such as lack of funding, limited referrals, relatively few CRT implantation centers and an unawareness of the indications for CRT amongst non-heart failure or arrhythmia specialties.
 Therefore, actions to increase the awareness of the indications for CRT as well as to increase both the quality and level of care for follow-up over EHRA countries are needed.
 A representative survey creates benchmarking possibilities within and between countries and between different regions in Europe.
 Ultimately such knowledge may specifically highlight the need for better resources and referral systems and increase CRT availability for appropriate patients.